TelkomIndonesia/terraform-provider-linux/docs/resources/script.md

 - `lifecycle_commands` - (Required) Block that contains commands to be remotely executed respectively in Create|Read|Update|Delete phase.
 For complex commands, use [the file function](https://www.terraform.io/docs/configuration/functions/file.html).
 - `triggers` - (Optional, string map) Attribute that will trigger resource recreation on changes just like the one in [null_resource](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource#triggers).
 Default empty map.
-- `environment` - (Optional, string map ) A list of linux environment that will be available in each `lifecycle_commands`.
+- `environment` - (Optional, string map) A list of linux environment that will be available in each `lifecycle_commands`.
 Default empty map.
 - `sensitive_environment` - (Optional, string map) Just like `environment` except they don't show up in log files.
+In case of duplication,  environment variables defined here will take precedence over the ones in `environment`.
 Default empty map.
 - `interpreter` - (Optional, string list) Interpreter for running each `lifecycle_commands`.
-Default empty list which is equal to `[ "sh" ,  "-c" ]`.
+Default empty list.
 - `working_directory` - (Optional, string) The working directory where each `lifecycle_commands` is executed.
 Default empty string.

 ### lifecycle_commands